LukasGossmann/TinyStepperClock/README.md

 The clock face is 50mm in diameter with a 5mm wide clear / slightly opaque ring around it for a total diameter of 60mm.
 Behind the clock face is an LED ring with 12 WS2812 LEDs that light up every hour and play a short animation.
 The stepper motors used in this clock are very weak so a lot of care need to be taken to align the shafts properly and for the gears to be running as true as possible on the shafts.
-Each stepper motor has 20 fullsteps per rev which with a gear reduction of 3:1 gives 60 steps per rev.
+Each stepper motor has 20 fullsteps per revolution which with a gear reduction of 3:1 gives 60 steps per revolution.
 The minute hand takes a step every minute while the hour hand takes a step every 12 minutes.
 Since this is the tiny version this implies the existence of a bigger stepper motor based clock ;) (coming soon)
 **Waring:** The clock is mains powered and there are a few somewhat exposed live traces / metal contacts so build and use at your own risk.